-DWER's Operational policy 4.3 requires that after defining catchment boundaries and streamlines at an appropriate scale, the next step is in defining the foreshore area with the appropriate level of precision (DoW, 2012).
+DWER's Operational policy 4.3 - Identifying and establishing waterways foreshore areas requires that after defining catchment boundaries and streamlines at an appropriate scale, the next step is in defining the foreshore area with the appropriate level of precision (DoW, 2012).
 This includes:

-- · Indicative foreshore area at a regional level; - Refined foreshore area at the district planning level if risks are low and there are no significant site constraints; and, - Final foreshore area if the risks are high, there are significant site constraints and if detailed district structure planning is being undertaken.
+- · Indicative foreshore area at a regional level; - Refined foreshore area at the district planning level if risks are low and there are no significant site constraints; and, - Final foreshore area at the local planning level, or at the district level if the risks are high, there are significant site constraints and if detailed district structure planning is being undertaken.

-A foreshore area that has been designed appropriately will:
+A foreshore area that has been defined appropriately will::